copy-n-paste/YT-Download/README.md

 - `yt-dlp` for actually doing the hard part.
 - `tkinter` for the retro 90s desktop vibes.
 - You, for ignoring the millions of downloaders out there and choosing this beautiful beast.

----

-## 📜 License

-Do whatever you want with this.
-Just don't blame us when you download the wrong video in front of your boss.